therealchunt/webinspect_agent/README.md

 # riches
+uses tomcat:7.0.73-jre8-alpine docker image as the base

-riches web application with WebInspect Agent
+runs Riches war with WebInspect Agent

-There is some configuration required in order to use the Dockerfile for this project.
+There are files needed (license agreement with HPE Security Fortify required) and small amounts of setup required in order to use the Dockerfile for this image.